Updated: 04/03/2007

 We've included a link to a local copy of the Microsoft software on our web site, simply because we're not sure how long it's going to be available on the Microsoft web site: Microsoft's Embedded Visual Tools v3.0 (~300Mb)

 2. Our WinPLC SDK contains the libraries, header files you'll need to build your own programs.
 We also include and some Visual C example programs.
-There also some management utilities to configure the WinPLC and establish a connection from your development PC to the WinPLC itself.
+There also some management utilities to configure the WinPLC (the WinPLC Workbench), and establish a connection from your development PC to the WinPLC itself.
 There's no cost associated with our WinPLC SDK.

 Here's the link to download our WinPLC SDK (~4Mb)

-1. Nk_min_2_1_2.Ceb: this image is built using WinCE V2.12 and only includes support for Visual C/C++ programming.
+Our WinPLC SDK includes the Nk_min_2_1_2.Ceb runtime images using WinCE v2.12 and includes support for Visual C/C++ programming.
 This is the default image we load into the WinCE-Only WinPLC.

 The WinPLC Hardware: